pikatoste/test.sh/README.md

 the return statement to the calling function instead of the function to which the return belongs.
 For this reason, using return to indicate failure is discouraged.

-Stack traces include frames in test.sh, and they can be quite a large number if SUBSHELL is set to 'always'.
+Stack traces include frames in test.sh which reveal the implementation but are usually not relevant to debug test scripts.
+Because of this you might be tempted to disable stack traces (configuration variable STACK_TRACE), thinking that the error message provides enough information to track the source of an error.
+But this is only true in simple inline mode scripts that don't call other functions, including test.sh assertion functions.
-For example, this test script (the line `set -o allexport` makes the script support also REENTER false):
+For example, let's review the stack trace generated by this test script:

 ```shell script
 #!/bin/bash